makersacademy/news-summary-challenge/design.md

 # Design

-As a busy politician
+- As a busy politician
 So I know what the big stories of the day are -> returned from Guardian API I can see all of today's headlines in one place -> API returns JSON object with multiple keys

 fetch function that returns Guardian API - called on loading of page display headlines function - create div element for each headline - called on loading of page

-viewing picture of article with headlines pass headline and thumbnail to array so they can be called when adding element to page
+- viewing picture of article with headlines pass headline and thumbnail to array so they can be called when adding element to page

+- As a busy politician
+So I can get a few more details about an important story I can click a news article title which links to the original article

+create an event listener for each div where clicking on the article title takes you to the url for the article